Patrena94/stack-underflow/README.md

  # Questions

+User with questions about this project should contact the developers utilizing their Github: (https://github.com/Patrena94),(https://github.com/nylesor28), (https://github.com/javantie4),(https://github.com/cgcam95).

 # Installation
- The user will need to visit https://stack-underflo.herokuapp.com/ in their internet browser to review current and contribute to post.
+ The user will need to visit https://stack-underflo.herokuapp.com/ in their internet browser to review and contribute to current post.

 # Usage
+The user will need to visit https://stack-underflo.herokuapp.com to review current post and to view the Top Creators, Commentors, and Search User Post.
+The user will need to create an account in order to post or comment on a post.
+The user can create an account by selecting Signup on the navigational bar or clicking on signup on the login page.
+The user will be directed to enter a Username, Password, and email address.
+The user will be directed to their personal dashboard where they may post a new comment.
+The comment is saved to the website under the user’s dashboard as well as the homepage.
+The member has the ability to delete or edit their own post.
+In addition to commenting or voting on existing post.

 Users and Contributors may review a walk-through video of the above description by clicking the Screencastify link below: